-2.8.5 On application, a block 10 visitor parking vouchers (1 hour) will be provided free of charge to residents in CPZs that are over 60 years and in receipt of Council Tax support and do not have another parking permit.
+- 2.9.5 On application, a block 10 visitor parking vouchers (1 hour) will be provided free of charge to residents in CPZs that are over 60 years and in receipt of Council Tax support and do not have another parking permit. - 2.9.6 For more information, please visit our website.

-2.9 Carer Permits
+2.10 Resident Carer Permits

-- 2.9.1 This type of permit is issued free of charge and entitles the parking of carer's vehicles for those residents living within a CPZ who require constant help in the provision of their care, whether from family, friends or professional carers. - 2.9.2 The resident is required to provide supporting evidence from a medical practitioner that assistance in the provision of care is required by the individual.
-The applicant does not have to live alone, and entitlement is extended to residents where there is a maximum of one full charge resident permit held for a vehicle at that property. - 2.9.3 If the medical condition is of a permanent nature the supporting medical evidence should state this.
-If the condition is of a permanent nature the medical evidence is supplied with the initial application and is not required upon permit renewal, unless there has been a significant change. - 2.9.4 If the medical condition is not of a permanent nature the supporting medical evidence is required upon initial application and upon permit renewal.
+- 2. 10.1 This type of permit is issued free of charge and entitles the parking of carer's vehicles for those residents living within a CPZ who require constant help in the provision of their care, whether from family, friends or professional carers. - 2.
+10.2 The resident is required to provide supporting evidence from a medical practitioner that assistance in the provision of care is required by the individual.
+The applicant does not have to live alone, and entitlement is extended to residents where there is a maximum of one full charge resident permit held for a vehicle at that property. - 2.
+10.3 If the medical condition is of a permanent nature the supporting medical evidence should state this.
+If the condition is of a permanent nature the medical evidence is supplied with the initial application and is not required upon permit renewal, unless there has been a significant change.

-Carer permits are only issued to households that do not hold more than one full charge resident permit.
+- 2. 10.4 If the medical condition is not of a permanent nature the supporting medical evidence is required upon initial application and upon permit renewal.

-- 2.9.5 The permit is not vehicle specific and is issued to the resident who in turn may pass to their carer when visiting.
+Carer permits are only issued to households that do not hold more than one full charge resident permit. - 2.10.5 The permit is not vehicle specific and is issued to the resident who in turn may pass to their carer when visiting.
 This permit is virtual, and this transfer may be managed on online or using a mobile device.
-The permit allows the carer to park nearby in the same manner as a resident. - 2.9.6 In order to stop misuse of these permits, a carer's permit will entitle the user to a maximum of four hours parking for any specific vehicle on any particular day.
+The permit allows the carer to park nearby in the same manner as a resident. - 2.
+10.6 In order to stop misuse of these permits, a carer's permit will entitle the user to a maximum of four hours parking for any specific vehicle on any particular day.
 Carer parking permits are provided free of charge.
-A maximum of one permit/parking concession is granted per household.
+A maximum of one permit/parking concession is granted per household. - 2.10.7 For more information, please visit our website.

-2.10 Charity Business Permits
+2.11 Charity Business Permits

-- 2.10.1 Charity permits are available to nationally-registered charities who are in receipt of a Lewisham Council grant, who have a vehicle(s) registered to the charity and whose operating business is located within the boundary of the CPZ. - 2.10.2 Charity permits operate in the same way as the borough's business permits and can be used in designated business parking bays or in dual purpose parking bays where specified.
-The Charity permit is charged at a concessionary rate in line with the resident permit charge. - 2.10.3 Charity permits are not valid for use in resident-only parking bays or bays designated for specific use, such as disabled parking bays.
+- 2.11.1 Charity permits are available to nationally-registered charities who are in receipt of a Lewisham Council grant, who have a vehicle(s) registered to the charity and whose operating business is located within the boundary of the CPZ. - 2.11.2 Charity permits operate in the same way as the borough's business permits and can be used in designated business parking bays or in dual purpose parking bays where specified.
+The Charity permit is charged at a concessionary rate in line with the resident permit charge. - 2.11.3 Charity permits are not valid for use in resident-only parking bays or bays designated for specific use, such as disabled parking bays. - 2.11.4 For more information, please visit our website.

-2.11 Business All-Zones Permits
+2.12 Business All-Zones Permits